cirreum/Cirreum.Cors/README.md

 ## Contributing

-This library is part of the Cirreum Foundation project.
-Please refer to the main project's contributing guidelines.
+This package is part of the Cirreum ecosystem.
+Follow the established patterns when contributing new features or provider implementations.

-## License

-## Changelog

-### v1.0

-- Current stable version
-- Versioning follows the Cirreum Framework SemVer version

 ---

 For more information about CORS in ASP.NET Core, see the [official Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/cors).